ausra199/UVXTS3/README.md

-# Training Blog
+# Tattoo artist portfolio website
 Powered by Django & Python

 ## General idea

-This is an Tattoo artist webpage. <br />
+This is an Tattoo artist website. <br />
 Login with your SuperUser.<br />
 Go to * [Live](https://uvxts.herokuapp.com/) to see the result